dev-kudli/eSecure/README.md

 # eSecure

-# Application based on react-native as a part of vehicle security project.
+# Secure vehicles through just an App!

+This is a prototype of a vehicle security management using IOT and a mobile application.

 Features:
   1) User centric mobile application to view and manage all owned vecicles.